Ex-Obama lawyer Craig charged in Mueller spin-off probe for lying about Ukraine work

 Yanukovych was one of Manafort’s main lobbying clients.

-According to the indictment, Craig covered up aspects of his work in order to avoid registering as a foreign agent under the Foreign Agents Registration Act (FARA), a rarely enforced law that was enacted in 1938 to counter Nazi propaganda.
+According to the indictment, Craig covered up aspects of his work in order to avoid registering as a foreign agent under FARA, a rarely enforced law that was enacted in 1938 to counter Nazi propaganda.

 Had Craig complied with the law, he would have been forced to reveal that funding for the report largely came from Viktor Pinchuk, a Ukrainian billionaire.
 Pinchuk paid the firm $4 million for its work, according to Skadden filings made as part of its settlement.